students; school

 PIs and Co-PIs may not submit more than one research proposal to the Spencer Foundation at a time.
 This restriction applies to the Small Grants Program, Large Grants Program, Racial Equity Research Grants Program, and Research-Practice Partnership Program.
 If the PI or any of the Co-PIs currently have a research proposal under consideration in any of these programs, they are required to wait until a final decision has been made on the pending proposal before they can submit a new proposal.

 The application process begins with a full proposal; there is no requirement to submit an intent to apply form.
-Full proposals for a Small Research Grant on Education are due by 12:00pm Noon central time on the deadline date.
+Full proposals for a Small Research Grant on Education are due by 12:00 pm central time on the deadline date.

 Full Proposal Guidelines